martinvl/MPC-2014/hedge/README_jail_version.md

 The first line of input contains 3 integers, _X_, _Y_ and _M_, denoting dimensions of the prison yard, and the number of inmates escaping with you.
 The following _Y_ lines containins _X-1_ numbers that are all 0 or 1.
 There is a prison wall between square (i,j) and (i+1,j) if and only if the i'th number on the j'th line is 1.
-Then follows _Y-1_ lines with _X_ numbers on each line, telling that there is a hedge between (i,j) and (i, j+1) if and only if the i'th number on the j'th line is 1.
+Then follows _Y-1_ lines with _X_ numbers on each line, telling that there is a prison wall between (i,j) and (i, j+1) if and only if the i'th number on the j'th line is 1.
 Square coordinates and lines are here 0-indexed.

 ## Output:
-If you are able to escape, output one number on a single line, the maximal number of inmates that may reach the pickup point together with you.
+If you are able to escape, output one number on a single line, the maximal number of inmates that may reach the pickup point (excluding you).
 If the pickup point can not be reached, print 'Impossible'.

 ## Constraints